 Completion of the registration process constitutes a contract and obligates the student for full payment.
 The student must complete the appropriate process to add, drop or withdraw from a course.
-To withdraw from the University, the student must submit a Petition to Withdraw to the Office of the Registrar.
+Course registration add, drops, and withdraws are processed by students through the InsideCBU portal.
+Students may seek assistance with the InsideCBU registration process from the enrollment advising office.
+To withdraw from the University, the student must submit a Petition to Withdraw to the Enrollment Services Office, this process can not be completed through InsideCBU.
 Students should consult the University Calendar, Schedule of Classes, and Enrollment Advising for course and semester add, drop, and withdraw dates.